aalhommada/fastCMS/README.md

 **The AI-Native Backend-as-a-Service**

-FastCMS is an open-source, self-hosted backend alternative to PocketBase, built with FastAPI and enhanced with AI superpowers.
+FastCMS is an open-source, self-hosted backend, built with FastAPI and enhanced with AI superpowers.
 It combines the simplicity of traditional BaaS platforms with intelligent automation powered by LangChain and LangGraph.

 ## ✨ Features